Modus

 Cathodic protection

-From the 1990s onwards, cathodic protection techniques applied to treating corrosion of reinforced steel in concrete have sometimes been used to address Regent Street Disease.
 Cathodic protection involves passing a DC current into the steel frame to reverse the direction of electric currents associated with the corrosion process.
-It does not repair the damage, but it can suppress the rate of deterioration.
+It does not repair the damage, but it suppresses the rate of corrosion to negligible levels.

 In most cases Keane says that landlord and tenants settle on a “pragmatic” approach that involves immediately opening and treating the worst-affected areas, and any nearby areas that come to light, to make the building safe.
 A regular inspection routine is then agreed upon to assess whether any further action is needed on a five-yearly basis.